 Information about Funding and Studies Abroad

-The Staff at the Centre for Research and International Affairs gives advice to Hanken's doctoral students on funding doctoral studies and other grants, as well as possibilities to fund studies abroad.
+Please, see information on funding doctoral studies and other grants, as well as possibilities to fund studies abroad.

 Study Administration and Practicalities